 1) Focus is on the present.

 Value is regularly misunderstood to mean cost.
-The price of an apple, for instance, has a diminished value until it is consumed—especially when compared to another favored snack.
-But it’s value significantly increases when it’s the last item available to eat when on-the-go.
+The price of an apple, for instance, has a diminished value until it's consumed—especially when compared to another favored snack.
+But its value significantly increases when it’s the last item available to eat when on-the-go.
 Students of economics will understand this as opportunity cost—or the price of one investment weighed against another.

 Below is a list of concepts that underscore the significance of management development as the right choice (for right now) against other investment alternatives.